What is body branding?

-In some cultures, meanwhile, body branding is done for spiritual purposes because enduring the pain allows the person to enter into a more heightened state of awareness.
+- In some cultures, body branding is done for spiritual purposes.
+Enduring the pain is understood as a means to enter into a more heightened state of awareness.

 - Striking: Small strips of heated stainless steel are placed on the skin to make designs on the body.

-- Electrocautery: Surgical-grade cauterizing equipment heats up to 2,000 degrees Fahrenheit, instantly causing third-degree burns on the skin.
+- Electrocautery: Surgical-grade cauterizing equipment heats up to 2,000°F (1,093°C), instantly causing third-degree burns on the skin.

-- Electrosurgery: Similar to electrocautery, but medical grade equipment uses electricity to create designs.
+- Electrosurgery: This is similar to electrocautery, but the medical grade equipment uses electricity to create designs.

-- Moxabustion: This is marking the skin with incense.
+- Moxibustion: This is the marking of skin with incense.

-With that in mind, branding isn’t some kind of do-it-yourself at-home activity.
-It is a painful activity that should only be done by professionals who are trained in handling sterilized equipment in a sanitary environment.
+Branding isn’t a do-it-yourself, at-home activity.
+It’s a painful process that should only be done by professionals in a sanitary environment who are trained in handling sterilized equipment.

-During the branding process itself, you may feel faint, have difficulty breathing, or even pass out.
-While some seek the euphoric release of dopamine during the painful process, it can easily overwhelm a person, especially during long sessions.
+During the branding process, you may feel faint, have difficulty breathing, or even pass out.
+While some seek the euphoric release of dopamine during the process, it can be overwhelming, especially during long sessions.

-- The person doing the branding is using anything other than professional equipment, such as a coat hanger.
+- The person doing the branding is using nonprofessional equipment (for example, a coat hanger).

-- The person isn’t wearing gloves or following other sanitary guidelines.
+- They aren’t wearing gloves or following other sanitary guidelines.

 - The area where the branding is being performed isn’t clean.

-- Your brander is visibly intoxicated or otherwise under the influence.
+- Your brander is intoxicated or otherwise under the influence.

-Any time you break the skin, you run the risk of a potentially debilitating infection.
+Any time you break the skin, you run the risk of a getting an infection.
 Healing your branding scars requires special care.

-As all branding techniques involving burning the skin to a certain degree, they require the same amount of care, if not more, than accidental burns.
-After the initial treatment, your brander should apply therapeutic salve and cover the brand with plastic wrap.
+All branding techniques involve burning the skin.
+So your skin will require the same amount of care, if not more, than it does after an accidental burn.
+After branding, your brander should apply therapeutic salve and cover the brand with plastic wrap.

-Afterwards, and until the brand is entirely healed, you should wash the affected area with mild soap as needed.
-In the first few days of treatment, you should wash and bandage your wounds twice a day.
+Until the brand is healed, you should wash the affected area with mild soap as needed.
+During the first few days after branding, you should wash and bandage your wounds twice a day.

-Bandaging should protect the healing skin, but also allow it to breathe.
-Gently apply a therapeutic salve, such as antibiotic cream or petroleum jelly, then cover the wound with gauze.
+Bandaging should protect the healing skin but also allow it to breathe.
+Gently apply a therapeutic salve, such as antibiotic cream or petroleum jelly, and then cover the wound with gauze.
 Do this at least once a day until the wound is completely healed.

 Also, you may want to consider a tetanus shot if you haven’t received one in the last 10 years.
 If you’re unsure, ask your doctor for the shot.

-Overall, use common sense.
-The burn, if done correctly, will be permanent, so make sure it’s something you want and that it is performed in a safe and professional setting.
-If done improperly, it could lead to a serious infection or a disfiguring scar, or both.
+Have the procedure done in a safe, professional setting.
+If done improperly, it could lead to a serious infection, a disfiguring scar, or both.